TheFern2/vscode-gutenberg/README.md

 pandoc someFile.md -o book.html
 ```

-> NB: The first time you use pandoc, you'll get popups for installing MiKTeX packages.
+> NB: The first time you use pandoc, you'll get popups for installing MiKTeX packages, or you can choose in settings to install on the fly without popups.
+Also the first time you convert a document it takes a while, the next time will be fast as all the packages are already downloaded.

 ## Extension Settings